Kolymbithres Beach: Naoussa’s Most Popular Beach

 While Kolymbithres Beach can definitely be overcrowded in the summer and around the holidays, it’s still a really beautiful beach.
 We’ve been there during the offseason, and the massive boulders next to the crystal-clear water create a stunning scene.

-But if you are looking for something a little more quiet near Naoussa, there are plenty of other beaches nearby.
+But if you are looking for something a little quieter, there are lots of other beaches near Naoussa.

 You could also consider visiting Naxos next door, which is much different than Paros!